Hirriririir/Myopathy-Spectrum/README.md

 - **Control (ventilator case)**: Ventilator Case All cases on a ventilator immediately before death [Diseased].
 - **Control (slow death)** : Slow death Death after a long illness, with a terminal phase longer than 1 day (commonly cancer or chronic pulmonary disease); deaths that are not unexpected [Wasting].

+## **Acknowledgement:**

+We thank the participants and their families who donated their muscle tissues for research purposes.
+We would also like to extend special thanks to the authors of these publicly available muscle datasets, which will facilitate further research in the future.

 ## Citation